Mark1626/knowledge/frontend/browser/flex.md

 ### Align Items

+Align items is to align items along the cross-axis in the parent container

 > **Note:** It is mostly better to ensure that the items are of same height

 #### Baseline